bluesky66-dev/kibana/x-pack/plugins/infra/docs/test_setups/infra_metricbeat_docker_nginx.md

 * `docker` to run `nginx` serving a very simple web page
 * `metricbeat` to report metrics from `docker` and `nginx`

-This is helpful to test the following features in the HyperSec Kibana Metrics UI:
+This is helpful to test the following features in the Kibana Metrics UI:
 * waffle map and list overview
 * metrics detail page